 Often people with fibromyalgia are low in vitamin B12.
 Researchers have found that even when fibromyalgia patients have normal B12 levels in their blood, they may have extremely low B12 levels in their spinal fluid, indicating that they are not metabolizing B12 properly.
 Even minor B12 deficiencies can cause anemia, fatigue, shortness of breath, and weakness.
 B12 is best taken in a sublingual form or by injection because it is not absorbed well in the stomach.

 Perhaps best known for its ability to improve memory and cognitive functioning problems, Acetyl-L-Carnitine also aids in reducing fatigue.
 According to a 2007 study, L-Carnitine supplementation improved both physical energy levels and cognitive function in centenarians (people 100 years of age and older).

 D-Ribose is a naturally-occurring sugar used in cell metabolism and the production of energy.
 It has been shown to increase cellular energy synthesis in the heart and skeletal muscles.
 A 2006 pilot study showed that D-ribose significantly reduced clinical symptoms in patients suffering from fibromyalgia and chronic fatigue syndrome.

 Magnesium and malic acid

+It has long been known that fibromyalgia patients usually have low magnesium levels.
 When intracellular magnesium is low, the muscles are not able to relax and make energy.
 The combination of magnesium and malic acid works with the muscles to help them manufacture more ATP, resulting in more energy.

 More than 34 human studies on ginkgo biloba show that it increases the body’s production of the energy molecule ATP.
-This, in turn, boosts the brain’s energy metabolism of glucose and increases electrical activity, resulting in more energy and improved cognitive functioning.
+This in turn boosts the brain’s energy metabolism of glucose and increases electrical activity, resulting in more energy and improved cognitive functioning.